Holiday in Cornwall

 3. Regardless of the weather, Cornwall has some of the most beautiful and dramatic landscapes and beauty spots including Merlin’s Cave and Bodmin Moor.

 4. Cornwall is an ideal destination for cycling enthusiasts, walkers and horse riders, plus a great place to learn paddle boarding, coasteering and surfing.

 5. The weather is nothing short of spectacular.
 Make the most of it with a BBQ at your holiday letting as you watch the sun go down.

-Woodland Lodges in Cornwall
+Luxury Lodges in Cornwall

 Holiday Park in Cornwall

-Trevella Park is an award-winning holiday resort close to the popular seaside town of Newquay and not far from the beautiful sandy Crantock Beach.
+Enjoy a stay at an award-winning holiday resort close to the popular seaside town of Newquay and not far from the beautiful sandy Crantock Beach.
 There's a heated outdoor swimming pool and an amazing choice of holiday homes, from luxury lodges and comfortable caravans to safari lodges, tents and geo domes for stylish glamping in Cornwall.